tea7010/MyLearning/english/writing.md

 * My favorite shokz earbuds were broken after a half year heavy use.
 I almost used them all the time and enjoyed listening podcasts.
 I have already ordered a new pair of the same model of the headsets.
 I cannot think the life without them.
 * My favorite Shokz earbuds broke after about half a year of heavy use.
 I used them almost all the time and enjoyed listening to podcasts.
 I’ve already ordered a new pair of the same model.
 I can’t imagine life without them.

+* I againly realized that things I think common sense are not always shared with others.
+I need to educate them from fundamental ideas to derived ideas to make my proposal more convincing.
+* I was reminded again that what I consider common sense isn’t always shared by others.
+I need to explain things starting from the fundamental concepts and build up to the derived ideas to make my proposals more convincing.